PTPL SEED LIBRARY UPDATES

 - What is a seed library?

 A seed library serves to distribute seeds for free in the community.
-Thanks to donations and funding from the Peters Township Public Library Foundation, we can offer this opportunity to the PT community.
+Thanks to donations and funding from The Peters Township Public Library Foundation, we can offer this opportunity to the PT community.
 Seed libraries help reduce seed waste by repacking seeds into smaller quantities and providing information about successfully growing your seeds. - What seeds are available?

 If you have a recommendation or other feedback, please leave a note on the sign-out sheet. - I checked out seeds, but what do I do next?